 - Protect Yourself: It’s always nice to switch up your workouts and take them outside in the summertime, but make sure you are protecting your skin if you decide to step outdoors.
-UV rays are the leading cause of skin-related problems due to sun exposure (aka. skin cancer!), so lather up with SPF if you’re taking your workout outside.3 Keep in mind that an oily formula mixed with sweat will end up clogging your pores, so stick to a lightweight formula like our SPF30 broad spectrum sunscreen to stay protected even on the sunniest days.
+UV rays are the leading cause of skin-related problems due to sun exposure (aka. skin cancer!), so lather up with SPF if you’re taking your workout outside.3 Keep in mind that an oily formula mixed with sweat will end up clogging your pores, so stick to a lightweight formula like our SPF 30 broad spectrum facial sunscreen to stay protected even on the sunniest days.
 Look for a sweat and water-resistant sunscreen such as our SPF 40 body sunscreen to make sure you're fully protected throughout your workout.

 - Pat it down: When you’re dripping in sweat halfway through your workout, you might be tempted to wipe the sweat off your face with your bare hands.
 Try to avoid mixing bacteria by using blotting paper or a clean towel to dry the sweat off in between sets instead of reaching for your face with your (equally sweaty) hands.

 - Stay hydrated: Hydration needs during exercise vary from person to person, but it’s a given that replenishing lost fluids during a workout are critical for maintaining blood volume, regulating body temperature, and for muscle contraction.4 Consider your own needs, sweat rate, and the conditions in which you’re exercising in and alter your fluid intake according to those factors.5 More isn’t necessarily better, but you’ll want to drink enough water to prevent dehydration – especially in the summer months!

 Your workout isn’t complete without some post-workout attention to your skin care routine.
 Finish off any sweat session with a few “must-do” things to keep your complexion spot on: